 Grapeseed or avocado oil

 cast iron wok or skillet or stainless steel pot or pan (please NO nonstick, it cannot withstand high heat!)

 wooden chopstick to test oil

 big slotted stainless spoon or tongs or wood chopsticks to lift out fritters

 tablespoon for scooping banana mixture into oil

-stainless steel rack or plate lined with paper towel
+stainless steel rack or plate lined with paper towel and another to cover

 Method, important to do in this order…

 1. In a big bowl, mash bananas with a fork, break egg in and fold in